Asset Lift Lending

 Can You Get a Hard Money Loan With No Experience?
 What New Investors Need to Know

-AssetLift TeamMarch 19, 202610 min read
+AssetLift TeamMarch 19, 202611 min read

 Yes, New Investors Can Get Hard Money Financing

 A lack of completed projects does not automatically disqualify a borrower from hard money.
-What it does do is shift the underwriting burden onto the rest of the file.
+What it does is shift the underwriting burden onto the rest of the file.
 When a lender cannot rely on a long track record, they look harder at the property, the leverage, the scope of work, the reserves, and the people surrounding the deal.

-What Lenders Review When Experience Is Thin
+What Lenders Actually Underwrite When Experience Is Thin

 How to Make a First Deal Look Financeable